We have written this information to help you understand your treatment. It contains answers to many frequently asked questions.

 It is important to tell your doctor or chemotherapy nurse if the treatment is making you feel unwell.
 You may be able to have medicines to help you, or adjustments can be made to your treatment to lessen any side effects.

-Prior to your surgery, you will attend an appointment at pre-assessment to assess your fitness for surgery.
+Before your surgery, you will attend an appointment at pre-assessment to assess your fitness for surgery.
 Here you will be advised of any medications that may need to be omitted prior to, or on the day of your surgery.
-You will be expected to stop eating from midnight before the day of your operation.
+You will need to stop eating from midnight before the day of your operation.
 You may drink water until 6am unless advised otherwise.

-You will be admitted via the surgical admissions lounge on the day of your surgery.
+We will admit you via the surgical admissions lounge on the day of your surgery.
 Here, you will see your consultant who will ask you to give your consent for your surgery.
 You may wish to bring a book or newspaper to read whilst waiting for your appointments.
-You will need to bring clothes and toiletries for your inpatient stay which is usually three nights.
+You will need to bring clothes and toiletries for your inpatient stay, which is usually three nights.

 We want to involve you in all the decisions about your care and treatment.
 If you decide to go ahead with treatment, by law we must ask you to sign a consent form.
 This confirms that you agree to have the procedure and understand what it involves.